pennv/fridgeo-ios-demo/README.md

 # Fridgeo iOS Client
 Source code of the published iOS app Fridgeo, powered by NodeJS backend and MongoDB.

+(for security reason, the original repo is set to private)

 Followed MVC pattern.
 No storyboard used (100% pure code).